Connectedness of fractals associated with Arnoux-Rauzy substitutions: Further questions and counterexamples

-\paragraph{The converse of Theorem~\ref{thm:ARfractal}} We give an example of a substitution $\sigma$ whose Rauzy fractal is connected and such that no power of $\sigma$ can be written as a product of Arnoux-Rauzy substitutions.
+We give an example of a substitution $\sigma$ whose Rauzy fractal is connected and such that no power of $\sigma$ can be written as a product of Arnoux-Rauzy substitutions.
 This proves that the converse of Theorem~\ref{thm:ARfractal} does not hold, \emph{i.e.}, it is not true that every connected Rauzy fractal is associated with a product of Arnoux-Rauzy substitutions.

-Let $\sigma$ be the substitution defined by $1 \mapsto 32131$, $2 \mapsto 321$, $3 \mapsto 3213$.
+Let $\sigma$ be the primitive substitution defined by $1 \mapsto 32131$, $2 \mapsto 321$, $3 \mapsto 3213$.
 It is easy to check that there are at least $14$ different words of length $6$ in an infinite fixed point of $\sigma$.
-Hence, no power of $\sigma$ is a product of Arnoux-Rauzy substitutions, because Arnoux-Rauzy sequences have complexity $2n+1$.
-It can be checked algorithmically that the Rauzy fractal of $\sigma$ is connected, using the methods described in~\cite{ST10} (see Figure~\ref{fig:counterex-a}).
+Hence, no power of $\sigma$ is a product of Arnoux-Rauzy substitutions, because Arnoux-Rauzy sequences have factor complexity $2n+1$.
+It can be checked algorithmically that the Rauzy fractal of $\sigma$ is connected, using the methods described in~\cite{ST10}.
 Let us remark that these methods also enable us to prove that the Rauzy fractal of $\sigma$ is also \emph{simply} connected, which makes the counterexample even stronger.
+The corresponding Rauzy fractal is shown in Figure~\ref{fig:counterex}.

 Many other examples can easily be found, such as the substitution given in Figure~\ref{fig:topocool-a}, whose Rauzy fractal is connected (but not simply connected).